ABridoux/scout/README.md

 With the Foundation libraries to encode/decode Json and Plist, one could ask: why would someone need Scout?
 Simple answer: there are still cases where you do not know the data format.
 Sometimes, you will just want to read a single value from a Plist file, and you do not want to create the the `struct` to decode this file.
 Or you simply cannot know the data format at build time.

 ## Context
 I have been working with many Mac admins recently, and many had to deal with Json, Plist and Xml data.
-While some where using a format-specific library like [jq](https://stedolan.github.io/jq/) to parse Json, others where using **awk**.
-Each approach is valid, though it comes with some compromises.
+While some were using a format-specific library like [jq](https://stedolan.github.io/jq/) to parse Json, others were using **awk**.
+Each approach is valid, though it comes with some tradeoffs.

 ### Using a format-specific library
 You can use a library for each format.
 But I am not aware today of a library that unifies all of them.
 So, what you learnt with [jq](https://stedolan.github.io/jq/) cannot be reused to parse Plist data.
 You would have to learn to use **PlistBuddy** or the **defaults** command.
 With Scout, you can parse the same way Json, Plist and Xml data.